sukitsubaki/sukitsubaki.github.io/_posts/2024-10-01-learning-by-tinkering.md

 scope: "Problem Solving"
 ---

-# Learning by Tinkering: The Raspberry Pi as a Pedagogical Playground

 In an age of prepackaged digital experiences, the Raspberry Pi represents something radical: a small, affordable computer that transforms learning from passive consumption to active exploration.
 It's more than just a device—it's an invitation to curiosity, a toolkit for understanding, and a portal to creative discovery.

 ## The Lost Art of Tinkering